dormroomfund/eng-apps/README.md

  - Why are you uniquely capable of doing this job?
  - What's your most memorable characteristic?

-You can optionally encrypt this file using the instructions at the bottom of this document, in which case you would name the file `essay.txt.enc`.
+You can optionally encrypt this file using the instructions at the bottom of this document, in which case you would name the file `essay.md.enc`.

 ### Challenge